Twelve Bogus Reasons Not to Do an ESOP (and Seven Good Ones)

 Twelve Bogus Reasons Not to Do an ESOP

 - ESOPs cost too much: The question really is whether ESOPs cost too much relative to other ways to provide for business transition, the most common reason for setting up an ESOP in a closely held company.
-An ESOP will probably cost $80,000 to $250,000 to set up and run the first year and, for most companies with fewer than a few hundred employees, $20,000 to $30,000 annually.
+Most leveraged ESOPs will probably cost $150,000 to $400,000 to set up and run the first year and, for most companies with fewer than a few hundred employees, $20,000 to $30,000 annually.
+More complex deals and larger companies will cost more, especially if an M&A advisor helps locate additional financing and/or looks at other sale options.
+These advisors will charge a success fee, often 2% to 3% of the deal or charge other fees to reach a comparable amount.
 Selling to another company involves tens of thousands of dollars in legal, accounting, and valuation fees, plus, if there is a broker, as there often is, another few to several percent of the transaction.
 Only half the companies that are large enough to do an ESOP, but try to sell to an outsider, end up being sold to anyone.
 When there is a sale, there are almost always a variety of contingencies (earnouts, obtaining financing, restrictions on the sellers’ future role, etc.).
-ESOPs do not involve and the sale is not contingent.
+ESOPs come with fewer contingencies or no contingencies.
 Sellers to an ESOP can get substantial tax benefits unavailable in other sales.
-So for most sellers of all but the smallest companies, an ESOP is actually much cheaper than selling some other way.
+So for most sellers of all but the smallest companies, an ESOP is competitive with the costs of selling to another buyer and in many cases cheaper.
+Note also that a non-leveraged ESOP (where the company just contributes cash on an annual basis to buy shares) can be done for a great deal less, often under $100,000.